AloyBranCheung/GoogleDocs-Clone/README.md

 </div>

-A google docs clonse made with Quill and Socket.io connected to MongoDB Atlas for backend.
+A google docs clone made with Quill and Socket.io connected to MongoDB Atlas for backend.

 ## Samples